apostoiis/CV/readme.md

 ### Junior Developer at Milo Creative (2012 - 2014)

-I started my 6-month internship at [Milo Creative] as I was in last semester in my Uni, which requires 6 months placement as part of the industrial training.
-After that, I got an offer as a junior developer/designer.
+I started my 6-month internship at [Milo Creative] during my last semester in my Uni.
+After that, I continued working as a junior developer/designer.
 My role expanded from websites to cross platform mobile apps and games.
-Working close with designers, animators, senior developers and clients I have gained experience in project management, working with milestones and
+Working close with designers, animators, developers and clients I have gained a lot of experience in project management, working good with milestones and deadlines.

 ### Coach assistant at CodebarHQ (2014 - present)